-As early as the 1980’s, video games were considered toys and made for children.
+As far back as the 1980’s, video games were considered toys and made for children.
 As time progressed and technology became more advanced, the gaming landscape changed and the perception of gaming quickly followed.

 Study after study has been done about the effect of violent video games on children and there are people like Anita Sarkeesian who speak out against female exploitation in video games, however, there is a side of gaming that is truly making a difference in the world.